verrazzano/docs/content/en/docs/backup/keycloak.md

     At this point, the MySQL cluster has been restored successfully from the backup, along with the PVCs that were deleted previously.

-5. Update keycloak-http secret
+5. Update Keycloak secret
+   This step is required only if you are restoring Keycloak on a new cluster.

    On the original cluster, run the following command for the `keycloak-http` secret in `keycloak` namespace if you are restoring Keycloak on a new cluster:
     ```shell
     $ kubectl get secret --namespace keycloak keycloak-http -o jsonpath={.data.password}; echo
     ```